Jordan Martinook has hat trick, Hurricanes beat Blues 6-4

 ST. LOUIS (AP) — Jordan Martinook had a hat trick to help the Carolina Hurricanes beat the St. Louis Blues 6-4 on Thursday night.

 After a turnover, Martinook scored the winning goal with 4:35 left, beating goalie Jordan Binnington on a wrist shot.
-Martinook also scored in the second period and completed the hat trick with nine seconds left.
+Martinook also scored in the second period and completed the hat trick with nine seconds left for his second career hat trick.

+“I’m not the guy who’s supposed to get them but I’ll take it,” said Martinook, who also had a hat trick came in 2018.
+“I guess I was due.”

+Carolina coach Rod Brind’Amour liked how Martinook shook off a bad play on the first St. Louis goal.

 The Blues have lost four of their last five and have been outscored 21-9 in the last four.